JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

 0.000154 seconds (11 allocations: 272 bytes)
 0.475280 seconds (10.20 k allocations: 957.125 KiB)
 ```
-We conclude that while the computation on CPU and GPU takes approximately the same time, when using the mixed types, it takes much longer.
+We conclude that while the computation on CPU and GPU takes approximately the same time, it takes much longer when using the mixed types.

 To compare the results, the first idea would be to run
 ```julia